opentofu/opentofu/docs/static-evaluation.md

 As a concrete example, the `module -> source` field must be known during configuration loading as it is required to continue the next iteration of the loading process.
 However attributes like `module -> for_each` may depend on attribute values from resources or other pieces of information not known during config loading and therefore are stored as an expression for later evaluation.

-No evaluation context is built or provided during the entire config loading process.  **Therefore, no functions, locals, or variables may be used when during config loading due to the lack of context.
+No evaluation context is built or provided during the entire config loading process.  **Therefore, no functions, locals, or variables may be used during config loading due to the lack of context.
 This limitation is what we wish to resolve**.

 ## Graph Reference Evaluation